Friday Clear. Winds E/NE 20 to 30 km/h becoming light in the late evening.

-Saturday Partly cloudy.
-Slight (30%) chance of a shower in the east, near zero chance elsewhere.
+Tuesday Mostly sunny.
+Slight (30%) chance of a shower north of Coen in the morning and afternoon.
+Near zero chance of rain elsewhere.
 Winds E 15 to 25 km/h.

 Peninsula Weather Forecasts

 Temperatures will remain above 40 degrees Celsius in parts of central and southern Queensland until at least Wednesday next week, the Bureau of Meterology (BOM) warns.